iagox86/ctfworkshop-2017/PRIMER.md

 Shellcode doesn't need (and can't have) any of that extra information.

+### Endianness

+Endianness is something that's kinda hard to wrap your head around, but you're going to have to fairly early on in this workshop.

+Human-readable values can be 1, 2, 4, or 8 bytes (typically).
+The way those are represented in memory are their "endianness".
+Endianness refers to whethre the first byte of the number is first, or if the firs byte is last.

+For example, let's think of the number 0x1122.
+It's two bytes long - one byte is 0x11, and the other byte is 0x22.

+On a **big endian** system, which is uncommon, that would be stored in memory as `11 22`.
+If you look at the memory before and after, you might see `00 00 00 00 00 11 22 00 00`.

+On a **little endian** system, which is more common (i386, for example, is little endian), the bytes are stored with the least significant first - ie, 0x11223344 would be stored `44 33 22 11` in memory.
+That's what you'll pretty much always see, so you'll just have to get used to it.

+If it helps, the reason is to make truncation easier.
+If you want to take the uint32 value 0x11223344, and cast it to a uint16, you'd expect it to be 0x3344.
+If you truncate 0x11223344 to a single byte, you'd expect it to be the last one - 0x44.
+When the value is stored as `44 33 22 11`, and you truncate it to a byte, the address doesn't change.

+### ASLR

+ASLR stands for Address Space Layout Randomization.
+It's a feature in most modern operating systems that makes exploitation harder.
+It means that memory addresses (for the stack, etc) change on every execution.

+That means that challenges in this workshop that have an address will change every time you run it - you can't hardcode memory addresses!

 ### Self modification

 Because shellcode is self contained, it can modify itself!
 Commonly, this is to get around character restrictions.
 If you need shellcode that's fully alpha-numeric, for example, you can't do a syscall (`int 0x80` => `\xcd\x80`).
 Therefore, you have to encode the syscall as two values that match the constraints, then xor them together (fortunately `xor eax, 0x41414141` => `"\x35\x41\x41\x41\x41"` => `"5AAAA"`).